Life Insurance with Bone Marrow Failure.

 Which is why…

-Prior to being approved for a traditional term or whole life insurance policy even after it has been determined that you have recovered from your bone marrow failure, most (if not all) life insurance companies are going to want to ask you a series of medical questions about your bone marrow failure so that they can understand “why” you developed this condition as well as the likelihood of it one day returning thereby posing any “unacceptable” risk to them as the insurance company.
+Before being approved for a traditional term or whole life insurance policy even after it has been determined that you have recovered from your bone marrow failure, most (if not all) life insurance companies are going to want to ask you a series of medical questions about your bone marrow failure so that they can understand “why” you developed this condition as well as the likelihood of it one day returning thereby posing any “unacceptable” risk to them as the insurance company.

 What kind of information will the insurance companies ask me or be interested in?